310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 That's the sort of Trickstar I love.

-*They're* the ones who saved me in the past—the me who did nothing but work so he could be useful to others, and whose only reward was the praise of adults.
+*They're* the ones who saved me in the past — the me who did nothing but work so he could be useful to others, and whose only reward was the praise of adults.
 {% endbubble %}

 ## Chapter 8